icyd/NSTloader/README.md

 * All other bytes sent to the device will result in a NACK reply.
 This could be used to detect that the bootloader is still active.

-*NOTE: Please take into consideration that the commands to read/write/verify/clear for the flash memory, are similar to the EEPROM commands, but the first ones are lowercase.
+*NOTE:* Please take into consideration that the commands to read/write/verify/clear for the flash memory, are similar to the EEPROM commands, but the first ones are lowercase.

-*NOTE: when refering to the page address index, is the result of performing a division of the bytewise page address, between the SPM_SIZE (PAGE ADDRESS / SPM_SIZE or PAGEADDRESS>>LOG2(SPM_SIZE)).
+*NOTE:* When refering to the page address index, is the result of performing a division of the bytewise page address, between the SPM_SIZE (PAGE ADDRESS / SPM_SIZE or PAGEADDRESS>>LOG2(SPM_SIZE)).